JayJayChan28/bigquery-ecommerce-analysis/README.md

 ```
 ![Alt text](images/avg_amount_product_per_order.png)

 #### Insight: The 22 oz YouTube Bottle Infuser had the highest average order size (~9.4 units/order), this indicates that people buying this product tend to order in bulk.
-Many of the tee's/apparel are have low avg quanitity per order, but has a lot of orders showing that these purchases are typically not bulk one order purchases.
+Many of the tee's/apparel are have low avg quanitity per order, but has a lot of orders showing that these purchases are typically one order purchases.
-- Apparel drove visibility but not bulk revenue.

 ## 📌 Key Findings